Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Related Work

 \section{Related Work}

-In the field of multiclass classification of breast cancer, recent advancements in image analysis and computer-aided diagnosis have been dominated by deep learning, especially convolutional neural networks (CNNs)~\cite{20,21,22,24,28,29,30,9,10}.
+In the field of breast cancer subtype prediction, recent advancements in image analysis and computer-aided diagnosis have been dominated by deep learning, especially convolutional neural networks (CNNs)~\cite{20,21,22,24,28,29,30,9,10}.
 Customized CNN architectures like ResHist, BreastNet, and hybrid CNN-RNN models have achieved notable accuracies, often fine-tuned on pretrained models such as VGG16 and Inception-V3.
 Benchmark datasets like BACH~\cite{9} and BRACS~\cite{10} have played a crucial role in standardizing evaluation metrics and facilitating the development of tailored models.
 While deep CNN architectures remain state-of-the-art, the field continues to evolve with the exploration of vision transformers and hierarchical graph networks~\cite{32,33}.
+In histopathological image-based prediction, transformer-based and multiple-instance learning (MIL) frameworks have demonstrated strong performance.
+TransPath~\cite{91} and CTransPath~\cite{92} leverage vision transformers to capture long-range dependencies in whole-slide images, while TransMIL~\cite{96} and CLAM~\cite{97} adopt MIL-based architectures to effectively aggregate patch-level features for slide-level classification.
+Furthermore, with the advancement of Large Language Models, recent works have extended vision--language pretraining to medical domains.
+MedCLIP~\cite{100} leverages unpaired medical image--text data for contrastive representation learning, PathCLIP~\cite{101} applies image-text contrastive learning to biomedical pathway figures, and LLaVA-Med~\cite{102} demonstrates instruction-tuned large vision--language models for biomedicine.